 Police officer charged with raping woman while on duty

-A police officer has been charged with the rape of a woman while on duty.
+A police sergeant has been charged with three counts of rape while on duty.

-Devon and Cornwall Police said the charges related to alleged incidents while he was on duty.
+Devon and Cornwall Police said the charges related to alleged incidents in Plymouth in 2009 while he was on duty.

 The force said the allegations have been under investigation since being reported to them in September 2020.

-Stansbury, of Ilminister, Somerset was an officer in Devon and Cornwall between 2009 and 2011 and now serves with Hertfordshire Police.
+Stansbury, of Ilminister, Somerset, was an officer in Devon and Cornwall between 2009 and 2011.
+He now works for Hertfordshire Police but was suspended from duty in October 2021.

+Sergeant Stansbury joined the force in 2005 and spent the first two years of his policing career as a response officer with Borehamwood Intervention Team.

+He transferred to Devon and Cornwall Police in 2009 before moving back to Hertfordshire two years later in 2011.

 A Devon and Cornwall Police spokesman said: "If you have any information that you feel may assist this investigation, please contact the independent charity Crimestoppers anonymously by calling freephone 0800 555 111."